andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 What's happening in SQL?
 Previously to get an Author’s posts, we’d query the `author_posts` table and join to the posts table on the author’s id.

-Instead of that, there will now be two queries performed like below.
+Instead of that, there will now be two SELECT queries.
 One queries `author_posts` by `author_id` (an important foreign key column to index) to get post `id` values.
-Then a second query to the `posts` table by `id` (uses primary key index) gets the rows from the second table.
+Then a second query to the `posts` table by `id` (which uses the primary key index) gets the rows from the second table.
 ```sql
 select * from author_posts where author_id = '<some id>';
 select * from posts where id IN (?);
 ```

+Active Record handles the query change and presents the objects and collections in the the same way to the developer.

-What else needed to change?
+Besides the query changes, what else needed to change?

 ## New Database Configuration
-Although we could roll this out on the same single DB, that was planned only temporarily to validate queries without the new DBs in place.
+Although we rolled out the query changes on the single primary DB architecture initially, that was intended to be temporary to further validate the changes without needing the new DBs in place.

-The main plan was to use Multiple Databases, relocate some of the largest, busiest tables to their own instances, all accessed from the single Rails codebase.
+The main plan was to use separate DB server instances, relocating the largest, busiest tables to their own instances in able to add much more capacity and distribute the load.

 For that we'd need to provision all the new DBs and connect to them from Rails.
 The first thing we needed was new YML config entries (`config/database.yml`) for each of them.
 The [Multiple Databases Documentation](https://guides.rubyonrails.org/active_record_multiple_databases.html) uses "animals" and `my_animals_db` as the second primary database, so we'll use that too for examples here.